Jimmy Sirrel

-James Sirrel (2 February 1922 – 25 September 2008) was a Scottish football player and manager; he gained his highest profile in the latter role.
+James Sirrel (2 February 1922 – 25 September 2008) was a Scottish football player and manager.

 Born in Glasgow, Sirrel began his career with Celtic before moving to England, spending most of his playing career with Brighton & Hove Albion.

 Starting his management career in the Fourth Division with Brentford, Sirrel moved to Notts County where he achieved promotion to the Second Division, and then after a spell at Sheffield United returned to Notts County to achieve promotion to the First Division for the first time since 1926.
 He is regarded as a legend of the club, with the County Road Stand at Notts County's Meadow Lane named after him.

 Playing career

 Born in Glasgow, Sirrel started his professional career at Celtic in 1946, but made just 13 appearances in three years before signing for Bradford Park Avenue in 1949, but again failed to get regular first team football, playing only 12 matches.
 In 1951 he joined Brighton & Hove Albion, where he made 55 appearances before signing for Aldershot in 1954.
 He retired from playing in 1957.